-Let’s take a look at 18 Aboriginal artists who’s art is killing it on social media.
-By killing it, we mean absolutely breaking the internet kind of killing it!
+Let’s take a look at 18 Aboriginal artists who’s art went viral on social media.
 When their Aboriginal artworks get posted, they are swamped by thousands of likes/loves/re-tweets and shares.
 Let’s dive in and explore who’s really making a name for themselves out there.

 Michelle Possum Nungurrayi – Showcases the beautiful colours of the central desert that many of us will never live to see.
 Her sizable Aboriginal art often take days for her to complete.
 Art truly runs in her family with her sister Gabriella who herself is an established Aboriginal artist as well as their father, Clifford Possum Tjapaltjarri.

 Nathan Patterson – Nathan burst on to the scene around 4 years ago with his ever evolving modern Aboriginal art.
 He has been commissioned for numerous large scale mural projects as well as featuring on several AFL Indigenous jerseys.
 Nathan is not afraid to try new things and last year began experimenting with feather paintings and Facebook went into overdrive thanks to his creations.

 Winston Walford – Is the King of perfection.
 When you look at his modern Aboriginal art, you won’t believe they have been painstakingly created by hand.
 One of his unique abilities is to create thumbprint replicas on canvas.
 You can see his artwork below and on his page but to really appreciate his work, you have to see it in person.
 Winston was our first featured artist on Welcome to Country earlier this month.